 The optimized management of a hybrid power plant (Genset + PV) implies an anticipation of sharp solar production variations.
 The use of images coming from a sky imager is the most efficient solution.
 Indeed, the processing of these pictures allows a fine prediction of the fluctuations risks.

-The figure 1 shows for the 28th of October, forecasts produced ten minutes ahead.
+The figure 1 shows for the 28th of October, solar power forecasts produced ten minutes ahead.
 One can notice that the confidence intervals (for the percentiles from 10% to 90%) are developing all along the day.

 They are quite narrow in the morning and afternoon, but in the middle of the day they are larger.
 This illustrate a very unstable cloudy situation.
 The consequence is at first a rapid production ramp up, followed by fluctuations developing during one hour.

 The forecasts provide a comprehensive information to assess the risk and make the right decisions at the right time

 Figure 1: Actual (in blue) vs Forecast (in red/ orange for the percentiles) – 10 minutes ahead, Time step: 5 minutes